-I am currently a post-doc in the lab of John Hickey at the Roslin Institute, University of Edinburgh.
+I am currently a post-doc in the lab of Eske Willerslev in the Department of Zoology, University of Cambridge.

 From November 2011 to November 2013 I was a post doc in the lab of Mark Holder at the University of Kansas.
 My research focused on methods for detecting and correcting a class of alignment errors: over compression.
 Each column in an alignment represents residues that should be inherited from a common ancestor.
 Under a strict interpretation of homology, each site in an alignment can be explained at most one insertion, but possibly multiple deletions.
 In a compressed alignment, residues inherited from an insertion event appear in the same column as residues that did not arise from that event.
 Our method compares site-likelihoods under a model that allows multiple insertions to site-likelihoods under a form of stochastic Dollo model which prohibits multiple insertions in the same column.
 Site-likelihood comparisons that favour multiple insertions can be used to guide the splitting of a single column into two or more columns in which all of the residues do appear to be homologous.